From Old Québec to whale country

 Distance: 180 km from Berthier-sur-Mer (ferry from Rivière-du-Loup to Saint-Siméon)

 All aboard!
 It’s time to cross the majestic St. Lawrence River.
 Be on the lookout for beluga whales and other marine mammals.
-Your first stop is Pointe-Noire Interpretation and Observation Centre, the ideal spot for a picnic and for observing beluga whales in the Saguenay Fjord.
-In the afternoon, visit the exhibit and take part in a geocaching activity.
+Your first stop is Pointe-Noire Interpretation and Observation Centre, the ideal spot for a picnic and for observing beluga whales at the mouth of the Saguenay Fjord.

 Location: Saguenay–St. Lawrence Marine Park, Tadoussac